The Freemasons Magazine

 Found a lost copy of the Francken MS in Lahore, Pakistan.

-This is the major masonic discovery of the 21th century.
+Currently this is the major masonic discovery of the 21th century.

 The copy is autographed.